Eryc123Y/FIT2004-Resources/Master Theorem/MT.typ

   $
     f(n) = a^k f(n/b^k) + c  sum_(i=0)^(k-1) n^d (a/b^d)^i.
   $
-  Note that $b^d$ is also a constant as $b, d in RR^+$, so we can split it from the summation and get a sum of geometric series, and we have:
+  Note that $n^d$ is also a constant as $n, d in RR^+$, so we can split it from the summation and get a sum of geometric series, and we have:
   $
     f(n) = a^k f(n/b^k) + c n^d sum_(i=0)^(k-1) (a/b^d)^i.
   $